Scheme coverage

 • working in a factory or doing installation or maintenance work and

 Typical work includes installing or laying cables.
-Electrical service work does not have to be linked to construction.
+Electrical service work does not have to be linked to the construction or alteration of a building.

 Electrical worker including building works, power supply, air conditioning etc. 1 Mar 1978 8